cmendible/cmendible.github.io/_posts/2016-09-11-netcore-and-microsoft-bot-framework.md

 author: Carlos Mendible
 layout: post
 image: /wp-content/uploads/2016/09/bot-framework-default-8.png
+description: .NET Core and Microsoft Bot Framework
 categories:
   - dotNetCore
-tags:
-  - ASP.NET Core
-  - Bot Connector API
-  - Bot Framewok
-  - REST
+tags: aspNetCore BotFramewok REST
 ---
 Today I'll show you how to create a simple Skype bot that will reply with the same text message you send to it.